wmac001/arc-overhang-orcaslicer-integration/README.md

 3. **Print slowly.** I use around 2 mm/s.
 Even that is too fast sometimes for the really tiny arcs, since they have almost no time to cool before the next layer begins.

 ## 7. Room for Improvement
-I/We would be happy if you contribute!
+We would be happy if you contribute!
 Further optimize the settings or make the use more convinient.
 You could prevent warping by automaticly slowing down in the next few layers (eg 2mm).
 You could make the algorithm hole tolerant, is a little complicated though.
-The sky is the limit :P
+Feel free to give it a try!

 ## 8. Printer Compatibility

 By default, the output gcode should print fine on most standard desktop FDM printers you can use with PrusaSlicer.
 PrusaSlicer is mandatory as the script listens to sepcific keywords....

-## 9. Easy Way to try Out:
+## 9. Easy Way to try Out

 If you want to try the prints without installing, Steven and I added some test print gcode files in the root directory that you can directly download.
 They should print fine on most printers although you may need to manually adjust the gcode so that it works with your printer.

 ## 10. Print it!
 If you get a successful print using this algorithm, I'd (and I am sure Steven to) love to hear about it.